 How often do we feel almost obliged to work with customers- whether that is a hiring client or a potential candidate?
-Despite warning signs that we aren’t compatible during a process, we persist and compromise – at what point do we then realise that we just are not clicking? well, I can speak from experience that one of the most empowered feelings as a recruiter is walking away from a customer with integrity and head held high.
-Never in a nasty or derogatory way; always with decorum and a “door left ajar”.
+Despite warning signs that we aren’t compatible during a process, we persist and compromise – at what point do we realize that we just are not clicking?
+Well, I can speak from experience that one of the most empowered feelings as a recruiter is walking away from a customer with integrity and head held high.
+Never in a nasty or derogatory way; always with decorum and a “door left ajar.”

-I am a social media contributor across all the main platforms and given 20%+ of our placements (2018) come from the Qui Recruitment channels, I know there is a huge benefit to sharing videos, blogs (like Undercover Recruiter!) and even exciting job adverts.
-However, I also have a “clear out” of people whom I think overshare useless and irrelevant social content.
-On Facebook, I won’t necessarily unfriend someone but I will unfollow them- same on LinkedIn.
-You can change your settings so your own timeline is full of interesting and relevant content.
-Try it- and remember to only share relevant and original material to your audience and be careful what you share to which
+I am a social media contributor across all the leading platforms.
+Given that 20%+ of our placements (2018) come from the Qui Recruitment channels, I know there is a huge benefit to sharing videos, blogs (like Undercover Recruiter!), and even exciting job adverts.
+However, I also have a “clear out” of people who overshare useless and irrelevant social content.
+On Facebook, I won’t necessarily unfriend someone, but I will unfollow them- same on LinkedIn.
+You can change your settings so your timeline has exciting and relevant content.
+Try it- and remember only to share relevant and original material with your audience and be careful what you share with which platform.

-Very often, the most successful recruiters are those whom are the most conscientious about overachieving.
-I know this was often the feedback when I worked for other people that I was harder on myself than they could ever want to convey to me.
+Very often, the most successful recruiters are the most conscientious about overachieving.
+I know this was often the feedback when I worked for others that I was harder on myself than they ever wanted to convey.
 We do a tough job.
 It is often 247 relentlessly 50 weeks of the year; how many people check their emails on their hols.
 Respond to texts at silly

 o’clock.
-That is all fine but please make sure you don’t then beat yourself up when occasionally you need to take time out
+That is all fine, but please make sure you don’t beat yourself up when you occasionally need to take time out.

-Work-life balance is one of the most over-used phrases now and what it truly means can often get lost particularly in recruitment and especially to those, like me, who live and breathe their job – but I mean it.
+Work-life balance is one of the most over-used phrases now, and what it truly means can often get lost, particularly in recruitment and especially to those, like me, who live and breathe their job – but I mean it.
 Take time every day to get out and walk.
 Take time every day to switch your social media and work off.
-Take time every day to have peace and just think.
-We have started to encourage #walkingandworking which is something I have always done- mindfulness and being physically active is so vital to good mental health.
+Take time every day to have peace and think.
+We have started encouraging #walkingandworking, which I have always done- mindfulness and being physically active are vital to good mental health.
 Have clear boundaries of when you are working and when you are not.

-This time of year is the perfect antidote to a crazy busy life and pace that all recruiters sign up to.
-My advice is to unwind, relax, be around positive people who make you feel as good about yourself as you deserve to.
-Wishing you all a wonderful festive season and here is to a healthy and successful year ahead
+This time of year is the perfect antidote to a crazy busy life and pace all recruiters sign up for.
+My advice is to unwind, relax, and be around positive people who make you feel as good about yourself as you deserve.